 The Board of Airline Representatives of Australia (BARA) is the industry body that promotes the safe and efficient operations of international airlines serving Australia for the benefit of consumers, businesses and tourism.
-BARA’s member airlines provide 90% of all international passenger flights to and from Australia.
+BARA’s member airlines provide over two thirds of all international passenger flights to and from Australia.

 The Australian Competition and Consumer Commission (ACCC) has authorised BARA to negotiate on behalf of its members with major international airports, Airservices Australia and other providers of essential aviation-related services to improve the experience, efficiency and safety outcomes for international passengers.
 READ MORE

 BARA’s vision for Australia’s international aviation industry is high quality, adaptive and efficient.
 That vision is underpinned by four outcomes designed to boost competitiveness, productivity and the financial performance of industry participants.